rayhog/aviator-jekyll-template/_documentation/overview.md

   #### Technopedia Graph Database
   <br>
-  The Technopedia graph database is a data model that consists of nodes that represent data categories such as software product, or hardware.<br>
+  The Technopedia graph database is a data model that consists of <br>

+   * Nodes represent data categories such as software product or hardware.
   <br>
-  Attributes belong to nodes and they store data as key-value pairs.<br>
+   * Attributes belong to nodes and they store data as key-value pairs.<br>
   <br>
-  Relationships are used to define connections between nodes that you use when you query multiple nodes.<br>
+   * Relationships are used to define connections between nodes that you use when you query multiple nodes.<br>
   <br>

-  The following diagram shows the endpoint that is used to query nodes in the Technopedia database.
+  * The following diagram shows the endpoint that is used to query nodes in the Technopedia database.

   <br>